BlenderDMX Addon 2.2.2 Released

 Entertainment and architectural DMX lighting visualization and rendering tool designed to offer a free and easy solution for Lighting Designers.

-BlenderDMX Addon is built on strong foundation of Blender, which runs equally well on Linux, Windows, and Macintosh computers.
-Its interface uses OpenGL to provide a consistent experience.
+BlenderDMX Addon is built on strong foundation of Blender, which runs equally well on Linux, Windows, and macOS computers.

-As lighting designers, we have always wanted a free DMX visualizer capable of ray tracing, with capabilities for real-time programming of dynamics, as well as the ability to produce photorealistic output.
+As lighting designers, we have always wanted a free, libre, and open-source DMX visualizer capable of ray tracing, with capabilities for real-time programming of dynamics, as well as the ability to produce photorealistic output.

 BlenderDMX Addon offers both possibilities: Eevee real time renderer offers the dynamics, while Cycles offers stunning photorealistic results.